eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 ## Documentation

-Both the flag and API would make sense to document.
+Both the behaviour modification of impacted flags and the API would make sense to document.
 As they are relatively simple additions, they would be documented inline with the rest of the CLI and API documentation.
 Due to the potentially major performance improvements for many setups, I feel mentioning it in the release blog post, alongside the potential benefits, would be a good idea to spread awareness.

 ## Drawbacks

-This change adds a new command line flag, as well as a new API method.
+This change modifies a command line flag, as well as a new API method.
 This adds further maintenance burden.
 However, the implementation is relatively simple, and the benefits are significant.

 As this flag has many interactions with other systems such as `--max-warnings`, further maintenance overhead is introduced by having to ensure it behaves correctly between the different flags.
-This would require updating documentation across all flags and relevant settings, rather than just the added flag.
+This would require updating documentation across all flags and relevant settings.

 ## Backwards Compatibility Analysis

-The proposed solution does not cause any compatibility issues, as all functionality is implemented via new APIs and command line flags.
-Existing users will be unaffected by this change.
+This is a breaking change as it alters the behaviour of the `--quiet` flag.
+While the alterations to the quiet flag should not affect the actual outcome of the command, as cases where it would are covered by this RFC, it is still worth noting as the behaviour is changing.

 ## Alternatives